piplabs/safe-tx-hashes-util/README.md

 - [`safeutils.openzeppelin.com`](https://safeutils.openzeppelin.com):
   - Code: [`OpenZeppelin/safe-utils`](https://github.com/OpenZeppelin/safe-utils)
   - Authors: [`josepchetrit12`](https://github.com/josepchetrit12), [`xaler5`](https://github.com/xaler5)

+## 💸 Donation

+I am a strong advocate of the open-source and free software paradigm.
+However, if you feel my work deserves a donation, you can send it to this address: [`0xe9Fa0c8B5d7F79DeC36D3F448B1Ac4cEdedE4e69`](https://etherscan.io/address/0xe9Fa0c8B5d7F79DeC36D3F448B1Ac4cEdedE4e69).
+I can pledge that I will use this money to help fix more existing challenges in the Ethereum ecosystem 🤝.

 [^1]: It is theoretically possible to query transactions prior to the first signature; however, this functionality is not incorporated into the main [script](https://github.com/pcaversaccio/safe-tx-hashes-util/blob/main/safe_hashes.sh).
 To do so, you would proceed through the [Safe UI](https://app.safe.global) as usual, stopping at the page where the transaction is signed or executed.
 At this point, the action is recorded in the [Safe Transaction Service API](https://docs.safe.global/core-api/transaction-service-overview), allowing you to retrieve the unsigned transaction by setting `trusted=false` in the [API](https://docs.safe.global/core-api/transaction-service-reference/mainnet#List-a-Safe's-Multisig-Transactions) query within your Bash script.
 For example, you might use a query such as: `https://safe-transaction-arbitrum.safe.global/api/v1/safes/0xB24A3AA250E209bC95A4a9afFDF10c6D099B3d34/multisig-transactions/?trusted=false&nonce=4`.
 This decision to not implement this feature avoids potential confusion caused by unsigned transactions in the queue, especially when multiple transactions share the same nonce, making it unclear which one to act upon.
 If this feature aligns with your needs, feel free to fork the [script](https://github.com/pcaversaccio/safe-tx-hashes-util/blob/main/safe_hashes.sh) and modify it as necessary.